 I’ll admit it – I talk to strangers.
 I’m not sure when this began, but it has connected me with some pretty awesome people over the years.
-Four years ago, while waiting in line at the post office I met Barbara Winter, someone who’s been an online entrepreneur since the 90s.
+Several years ago, while waiting in line at the post office I met Barbara Winter, someone who’s been an online entrepreneur since the 90s.
 She’s also the author of Making a Living Without a Job: Winning Ways for Creating Work That You Love.
 When we met for lunch a few weeks later she gave me a copy of her book.
 In the front she wrote “I’m so glad you talk to strangers.”

 So last week in the canned foods aisle at my local grocery store I started a conversation before anyone was directly in front of me.
 As people came closer from both directions I asked a question that most anyone could answer…

 “Is it cream of mushroom soup that goes into a green bean casserole?”